Kathitjoshi/Personal-Habit-Tracker/README.md

 ## Overview

 The Personal Habit Tracker provides complete lifecycle management from user registration to performance analytics.
-Users can create multiple habits with customizable frequencies, set specific goals with deadlines, maintain detailed daily logs, and analyze performance through comprehensive reports.
+Users can create multiple habits with customizable frequencies, set specific goals with deadlines, maintain detailed daily logs, and analyze performance through comprehensive reports.**Note: Don't forget to change password section in code.py to your mysql server's**

 ## Features